InsertKoinIO/koin/koin-projects/koin-website/quick-references/koin-for-android.md

 Any Activity or Fragment can use directly the scope API: `createScope()`, `getScope()` and `deleteScope()`.

-You can also bind any Koin scope to the current lifecycle with `bindScope()` function.

 ### Android Architecture ViewModel (koin-android-viewmodel or koin-androidx-viewmodel projects)

 Koin brings special features to manage ViewModel: